aromajoin/raspbian-http-devops/README.md

 1. Setup Jetty application server
 2. Install Java web app on Jetty server

 We will use shell scripts to make the installation and setting up steps easier.
-They can be graped by one of two following ways.
+They can be grabbed by one of two following ways.

 ### 1. Via Debian/Raspbian package

 If you already connect Raspberry Pi to the internet, you can download it from remote source (it is useful when we update these scripts remotely).

-- Step 1: From command line, download debian package
+- Step 1: From command line, download Debian package
 ```Shell
 $curl -o -L https://s3-ap-northeast-1.amazonaws.com/aromajoin-downloads/software/aroma-http-controller/raspbian-http-devops_1.1.0.deb
 ```